 “We never cease to be amazed by the creativity and resiliency of Oregon’s cultural community,” said Brian Rogers, executive director of the Oregon Arts Commission and the Oregon Cultural Trust.
 “Their financial losses due to the health crisis are staggering, yet they are actively finding ways to engage our citizens, providing inspiration and respite during these very challenging times.”

-Below is an updated alphabetical list of organizations with online offerings, with many more to come:
+Below is an alphabetical list of organizations with online offerings, which is updated biweekly.
+New submissions should be directed to email@example.com.

 Following the cancellation of its ART Gala 2020, Artists Repertory Theatre asked patrons to do a virtual paddle raise by making a tax-deductible donation online.

 Arts publisher Artslandia is cheering up the homebound with Good News and weekday 5 p.m.
 Happy Hours featuring live performances and lively conversation on its Facebook page.
-Good News includes everything from tips about streaming options (BroadwayHD is free this week!) to live performances from local talent.
+Good News includes everything from tips about streaming options to live performances from local talent.

 Bullseye Glass Co. has posted general knowledge information about glass as an art form, and artist interviews as well as exhibition catalogs including Act 2, which tells the story of people who have taken up a new artwork medium later in life.
 Artist talks, conference sessions and exhibition are posted on their Vimeo channel

-The Clackamas County Arts Alliance offers virtual magic lessons for kids ages 7 to 107 with Professor DR Schreiber, The Historical Conjurer.
+The Clackamas County Arts Alliance invites the public to virtually enjoy the 2020 AEP Artist Group Wy’East Artisans Guild’s latest exhibit “What I’ve Read,” where participating artists’ work is based on books they have read.
+They also offer virtual magic lessons for kids ages 7 to 107 with Professor DR Schreiber, The Historical Conjurer.

 Crossroads Carnegie Art Center has posted a virtual tour of its current exhibit, “Black and White and Disconnected” by James Dumble of LaGrande, on its Facebook page.
-Rumor has it they also posted medical mask sewing instructions by a local artist!
+The Center also is sponsoring a Yard Art Competition promoting kindness.

 The Drexel H. Foundation in Vale, Oregon, is launching a Yard Art Competition to encourage youth and families to embrace art and a positive message: “Kindness.”
 The winner will receive a $100 cash prize.